BootDevEnjoyer/Asteroids/docs/TRAINING.md

    - Progressive difficulty: Phase 1 (stationary target), Phase 2 (slow-moving), Phase 3 (complex patterns).
    - Phase-dependent spawn distances: Phase 1 (100-200px), Phase 2 (150-300px), Phase 3 (200-400px).
    - Phase-dependent episode limits: Phase 1 (800 steps), Phase 2 (500 steps), Phase 3 (300 steps).
-   - Advance when success rate exceeds thresholds (such as 70% plus 3 consecutive successes in Phase 1) over 30+ episodes.
+- Advance once at least 30 episodes have run in the current phase **and** the rolling success rate kept by the trainer exceeds 70%.
    - **How it works:** Phases modify the environment (target speed, spawn distance, time pressure), resetting some parameters (such as boosting noise) for adaptation.
 This mitigates local optima, a common reinforcement learning challenge.

 5. **Training Loop**: